 Natorp’s tree nursery grows 30,000 trees each year.
 Our experts share their tips on feeding for the best growth.

-When should you feed?
+When should you feed your tree?

 Spring and mid to late fall are excellent times for feeding.
 If you’d like to do it yourself, here are the ways we recommend:

 For new trees, use a root stimulant such as Bonide’s Plant Starter or Espoma’s Bio-tone.
 Both are light and easy feed for new trees and help promote early strong root development.
 Plant Starter is mixed with water and poured at the base of the tree.
 Bio-tone is added to the soil when backfilling around the tree.

 For trees planted 1-2 years, we recommend using a water-soluble fertilizer such as Bonide’s Plant Starter or Miracle-Gro, pouring the mixture around the base of the tree.
 The Ross Root Feeder is another option for water-soluble fertilizing.
 It’s a unique tool (attaches to your garden hose) that injects the water-soluble fertilizer right into the soil, as well as helping in light soil aeration.
 Also, this can be used as a watering tool without adding the fertilizer!